-Many borrowers live in fear of what will happen if they fail to pay back their payday loans, though the real repercussions can be hard to figure out.
-Anecdotal horror stories and lenders who bend the rules tend to blur the truth.
-Prison comes up surprisingly often in these circles, which can frighten people into making increasingly dangerous financial mistakes.
+Many borrowers fear what will happen if they fail to repay their payday loans.
+Jail comes up surprisingly often, which can frighten people into making dangerous financial mistakes.
 So, is it true?
 Can you go to jail for not paying back a payday loan?

-The Consumer Financial Protection Bureau (CFPB) helps regulate and inform borrowers about lending.
-They’ve made it clear that law enforcement can’t arrest borrowers for defaulting on any type of loan.
+However, the federal Consumer Financial Protection Bureau (CFPB), which helps regulate and inform borrowers about lending, has made it clear that law enforcement can’t arrest borrowers for defaulting on any type of loan.

 There are two types of offenses and subsequent branches of law:

 - Civil: Legal proceedings are between individuals (or organizations).
 One party sues the other for failing to perform their legal duty.

 - Criminal: The dispute is between the government and an individual (or organization).
 The government seeks punishment for a misdemeanor or felony.

 Civil offenses include breaking the speed limit, slander, and breach of contract.
 Fines and other means of reparation are the only legal punishments.
 People can’t go to jail for committing a civil offense.